-- Students who do not place into MATH 151 should register for MATH 140 in their first semester, and /or consider registering for CHEM 119 to meet the Chem120 pre-req.
-For academic year 2021-2022 CHEM 119 will be offered in Module A of the Fall Semester and Module 1 (January Module) of the Spring Semester. - Placement into MATH 151 is a pre-requisite for starting in CHEM 120 in the first semester.
+- Students who do not place into MATH 151 should register for MATH 140 in their first semester, and /or consider registering for CHEM 119 to meet the Chem120 pre-req. - Placement into MATH 151 is a pre-requisite for starting in CHEM 120 in the first semester.
 Although students do NOT need to co-enroll in math and chemistry, co-enrollment is HIGHLY recommended so that pre-requisite courses can be finished in a timely manner. - Enrollment in PHYS 110 (Fall semesters) is restricted to freshmen & sophomores.
-When scheduling constraints necessitate it, PHYS 110 may be replaced by PHYS 101; Phys101 is open to students in any class. - In planning, students should pay attention to pre-requisites for core and upper-level courses.
+When scheduling constraints necessitate it, PHYS 110 may be replaced by PHYS 101; PHYS 101 is open to students in any class. - In planning, students should pay attention to pre-requisites for core and upper-level courses.